-Digital marketing is quite accessible, and it’s good to know the basics even if you end up outsourcing marketing in the future.
+Marketing for Ecommerce is quite accessible, and it’s good to know the basics even if you end up outsourcing marketing in the future.
 These concepts will help you define what types of people you’re targeting and how you’re going to reach them.

 You already know who you want to sell to, but how specific can you get?
 Do you know your average customer’s income or education level?
 All good marketing strategies should involve taking a detailed look at your potential customers.

 One way to get such a detailed view of your customers is by building a buyer persona.
 These are basically profiles of fictional customers who represent your audience as a whole.
 The personas are constructed from demographics and psychographics that are averaged together.
 The idea is that by marketing to a few fictional people, you can effectively market to your entire customer base.

 Here’s what a buyer persona looks like:

 This is a simple buyer persona, but you can get really complex if you want it to be.
 While it’s not always necessary to have a bunch of details, it can help.

 To create a buyer persona for your business, you’ll need to research two types of statistics I mentioned earlier: demographics and psychographics.

 Demographics tell you who your audience is.
 You’ll find statistics like:

 Psychographics tell you why your audience wants to buy products.
 They give you insight into your customers’ motives so you can upgrade your marketing strategy to appeal to them better.